-• Fill out the SmartGrant Intro Proposal Data and email a copy of the abstract, budget, and budget justification to the Office of Research for pre-approval.
-The budget is usually the most time consuming portion of a proposal to check, and advance copies allow us to help correct possible errors while the text is still in its draft stage.

-- Email or call OR if the proposal is being submitted in response to a specific Broad Agency Announcement, Request for Proposals, Research Announcement, etc. so that we can review the proposal along with the solicitation guidelines. - Allow time for corrections and make sure a contact is available.
+- Fill out the Cayuse Proposal Data and email a copy of the abstract, budget, and budget justification to the Office of Research for pre-approval.
+The budget is usually the most time consuming portion of a proposal to check, and advance copies allow us to help correct possible errors while the text is still in its draft stage. - Submit an Intent to Submit form well in advance if the proposal is being submitted in response to a specific Broad Agency Announcement, Request for Proposals, Research Announcement, etc. so that the Office of Research can review the proposal along with the solicitation guidelines and have adequate time to meet with the PI. - Allow time for corrections and make sure a contact is available.
 In many cases, proposals sent are ready to be signed and submitted without further correction or revision.
-However, there are times when corrections need to be made, particularly if a budget has not been sent in advance or if a PI is applying to a sponsor with which s/he or the OR is unfamiliar.
+However, there are times when corrections need to be made, particularly if a budget has not been sent in advance or if a PI is applying to a sponsor with which they or the OR is unfamiliar.
 Allowing time for corrections helps to ensure the proposal is at its best when it is sent out.
 The PI and/or a departmental/divisional contact must be available to make corrections until the proposal is ready to submit to the sponsor.